by Andrea M. Darcy

 - Is guarded or suspicious about their education, experience, and qualifications.
 You have the right to know about where your therapist received their training, how long they have done therapy, and about their professional affiliations.
 If your therapist seems evasive when asked about this information or refuses to give it to you, they might be hiding something.

 Harley Therapy connects you with therapists who have graduated from the most reputable UK institutions and have at a minimum five years postgraduate clinical experience.
-Meet a therapist in one of three London locations, or worldwide via Skype counselling.
+Meet a therapist in one of three London locations, or worldwide via online counselling.

 Andrea M. Darcy is a mental health and wellbeing expert with training in person-centred counselling and coaching.
 As well as writing thousands of articles, she works as a consultant helping people plan their perfect therapy journey.
 Find her on Instagram @am_darcy